Notargets/gocfd/README.md

 ```
 	RHSE = el.Dr.Mul(FluxH).ElMul(el.Rx).ElDiv(c.Epsilon).Scale(-1)
 ```

+### Updates [11/27/21]

+I've implemented interpolation of fluxes to the edges, replacing the interpolation of solution values followed by computation of the flux.
+It's currently an option for Lax and Roe fluxes.
+Below is a 2nd order converged solution using the new approach, showing very smooth solution contours.

+It's definitely a more computationally expensive route, but it seems to be "correct", in that there are fewer interpolation errors evident in the solution.
+The results are substantially different in that we get:
+1) stable and convergent solutions at subsonic Mach for orders 0,2,4, unstable at P=1, likely due to interpolation overshoot
+2) smoother and more realistic solution contours without the edge defects

+I think it's likely this is a better formulation for the edge computations, but we need something that will eliminate the spurious new minima/maxima being introduced by the flux interpolation.
+TVD/ENO concepts come to mind, where we limit the interpolated values so as not to introduce new minima/maxima, but I think it's important to formulate such an operation so that it doesn't create aphysical effects, especially in the time accurate solver.

 ### Updates [11/15/21]

 New theory: it's the interpolation of the solution values to the edges that is the culprit - instead,